hypervel/hypervel.org/docs/docs/mail.md

 ## Mail and Local Development

 When developing an application that sends email, you probably don't want to actually send emails to live email addresses.
-Laravel Hyperf provides several ways to "disable" the actual sending of emails during local development.
+Hypervel provides several ways to "disable" the actual sending of emails during local development.

 #### Log Driver